University of Sydney and Souths Cares project puts the spotlight on university education

 "The workshops gave students the confidence they needed to produce the films and connect with their audience.

-"The students tackled some weighty public health issues in their films, from smoking to the importance of dental health and the influence of lifestyle on health," he said.
+"The school and university students tackled some weighty public health issues in their films, from smoking to the importance of dental health and the influence of lifestyle on health," he said.

 Souths Cares Program is supported by the Federal Government through the Learn, Earn Legend Program.